 Keep It Simple

-Most of our emails go beyond text only and utilize HTML to create more visually appealing designs.
+Some of our emails go beyond text only and utilize HTML to create more visually appealing designs.
 This can often cause us to overcomplicate things.
 In fact, sometimes text-only emails are the most effective, and they’re certainly the most simple.

 Text-only emails, especially sent from a person instead of a unit, can feel more personalized and elicit higher open rates.
 Branding can be incorporated by including a logo in the email signature, and links can still be included throughout the message providing convenient calls to action.

-If a designed layout is more appropriate for your message, it is still in your best interest to keep things simple.
+If a designed layout is more appropriate for your content, it is still in your best interest to keep things simple.
 Complicating the HTML code requires thorough testing through multiple email clients.
 Tools like Litmus can assist with this, but these services can be costly.
 Also, the level of design and technical expertise required to create complex HTML emails is often beyond what units have available.

 Try to simplify your emails to include a clear purpose, or a singular objective.
 This should be communicated through the subject line, the first glimpse at the email itself, the lead text within the body, and the call to action.
 The purpose/goal should be carried through those elements in a very simple way.
 Don’t try to do too many things.